kaanalptkn/myrecepie.ka3/README.md

 A casual user will visit the site out of interest.
 They may browse a few recipes, search for some recipes based on a specific ingredient they might be using at the time.
 They may not register on the site to be able to add/edit recipes.
 The may visit the recipes page and casually browse the content.

+## Structure of the website

+The Green Recipe  is designed to be simple and user-friendly on all types of devices.
+On desktop, tablet, or mobile device there should be no difference for a user to have a great experience.
+All parts are designed to concentrate maximum user satisfaction.
+Users will get some interaction from the interface as links and buttons will have a hover effect.
+User will be able to add, remove, edit recipes.